abdullahkaraman/uurtech-mentorship/README.md

 ## Goals for 2024

-- Deep learn Typescript, React and NextJS
-- Restart to Learning Golang
-- DevOps, Cloud fundamentals
+- Backend: Zero to Hero (with go or node.js)

 ## Path